Ethereum’s Proof of Stake: Sybertruck and Superchanger. 2025 Update

 What a budding blockchain enthusiast might find interesting, aside from the shiny new network design, is the reasoning behind Ethereum’s monumental shift.
 As such, let’s take a look at a number of factors that drove the move in an effort to uncover some of the benefits that this new network design brings.

 Energy Consumption and Environmental Impact was likely one of the most widely discussed issues with PoW.
 Ethereum’s PoW, like Bitcoin’s, required vast amounts of computational power for mining activities, leading to high electricity usage and associated environmental concerns.
-Indeed, PoS dramatically reduces this energy expenditure as it does not require energy-intensive mining operations.
+Indeed, PoS dramatically reduces energy consumption, cutting Ethereum’s usage by over 99%.
 Validators in PoS only need to run a node, which requires significantly less power, thereby reducing the blockchain’s carbon footprint.

 The Centralization of Mining Power was also an ongoing issue within Ethereum’s PoW system.
 This was due to economies of scale, where larger mining operations with more resources could achieve greater efficiencies, leading to a concentration of mining power in the hands of a few.
 PoS addresses this by eliminating the advantage of specialised mining hardware.
 Since block validation in PoS is based on staked ETH rather than computational power, it opens up the validation process to a broader base of participants, reducing the risk of centralization.